-People swear by all sorts of folk wisdom when it comes to keeping a clean toothbrush.
+Over the years, people have tried all sorts of ways to clean their toothbrushes.
 Some run it through the dishwasher.
 Others soak the head in mouthwash or effervescent denture cleaner.
-Still others freeze it, boil it or invest in a pricey ultraviolet toothbrush “sanitizer.”
+Others freeze it, boil it or invest in a pricey ultraviolet toothbrush sanitizer.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy